mirabilos/ev-useful/integritysetup/README.txt

   … instead of the default
    #DEVICE partitions containers

+   Real-world tests indicate that it’s better to not rely on auto-assembly (at all)…

+   AUTO -all

+   … and do assembly by hand, e.g. by using the doraid function in /etc/initramfs-tools/scripts/init-premount/dmintegrity.

 2. When booting a rescue system ideally make it not assemble the RAIDs automatically (grml.org has a boot option named “forensic” for that).
 Unfortunately, the desire to be